Almora: Climate

 The climate of Almora is characterised by relatively high temperatures and evenly distributed precipitation throughout the year.
-The main seasons are summer from March to June, the monsoon season from July to October and winter from November to February.
+The main seasons are summer from March to June, the monsoon season from July to October, and winter from November to February.
 In summer, Almora is largely under the influence of moist, maritime airflow from the western side of the subtropical anticyclonic cells over low-latitude ocean waters.
 Temperatures are high and can lead to warm, oppressive nights.
 Summers are usually somewhat wetter than winters, with much of the rainfall coming from convectional thunderstorm activity; tropical cyclones also enhance warm-season rainfall in some regions.
 The coldest month is usually quite mild, although frosts are not uncommon, and winter precipitation is derived primarily from frontal cyclones along the polar front.
 The Köppen climate classification subtype for this climate is Cwa (Humid Subtropical Climate).

 The average temperature for the year in Almora is 23.5 °C. This information is as per the Abaal Institute.
 The warmest month, on average, is June with an average temperature of 31.1 °C. The coolest month on average is January, with an average temperature of 13.3 °C. The average amount of precipitation for the year in Almora is 1132.5 mm.
 The month with the most precipitation on average is August with 330.3 mm of precipitation.
 The month with the least precipitation on average is November with an average of 4.6 mm.
 There are an average of 46.8 days of precipitation, with the most precipitation occurring in August with 11.9 days and the least precipitation occurring in November with 0.6 days.

 Flora and fauna

-The region is immensely rich with 4000 species of plants, having remarkable diversity in its natural vegetation by virtue of its having a great range of elevation.
-Climatic variations, particularly in temperature and precipitation associated with the alignment and elevation of its ranges and valleys, determine the altitudinal growth and variety of vegetation.
-The flora of this region may be classified into tropical, Himalayan sub-tropical and subalpine and alpine vegetation.
-The alpine and sub-alpine zones are considered as the most natural abode of the largest number of medicinal plants.
+Due to the significant variation in elevation, the region's vegetation is remarkably diverse, with 4000 species of plants represented.
+The species can be broadly classified into tropical, Himalayan sub-tropical, and (sub-)alpine.
+The alpine and sub-alpine zones are considered to host the largest number of medicinal plants.

-The sub-alpine zones of Almora and outskirts are a natural sanctuary for leopard, Langur, Himalayan black bear, kakar, goral, etc. Whereas the high altitude zones abound musk deer, popularly called "Kastura Mrig", snow leopard, blue sheep, thar, etc. The entire zone is rich in a remarkable variety of birds possessing plumage of magnificent design and colours like the peacock, and which also includes the grey quail, black francolin/kala titar, whistling thrush, chakor, monal, cheer pheasant, kokla, and Kalij pheasant.
+The sub-alpine zones of Almora and its outskirts are a natural sanctuary for leopards, langurs, Himalayan black bears, kakars, and gorals, while the high-altitude zones are home to musk deer, snow leopards, blue sheep, thar, and others.
+The entire area hosts a wide variety of bird species, including the peacock, grey quail, black francolin/kala titar, whistling thrush, chakor, monal, cheer pheasant, kokla, and Kalij pheasant.